khan1203/Exception-Handling-in-java/02_Analytical_Exceptions.md

-# 🎯 Section 2: Analytical / Output Questions — Exception Handling in Java
+# 🎯 Section 2: Analytical Questions — Exception Handling in Java

 ---

 ### 1️⃣ Predict the output: